Ceiling Fan Wiring with Pull Chain Switch and Reverse Switch

 Ceiling Fan Wiring Diagram and Connection with Pull Chain Switch

-Here, you can see the wiring diagram where a ceiling fan is connected with a pull chain switch for three different speed control.
+Here, you can see the wiring diagram where a ceiling fan is connected with a pull chain switch for three different speed controls.

-**Remember that Capacitors, ceiling fans, and switches from different manufacturers may have different terminals identifications and color coding for wires so it is recommended to follow the user manual provided by the manufacturer**
+**Remember that Capacitors, ceiling fans, and switches from different manufacturers may have different terminal identifications and color coding for wires so it is recommended to follow the user manual provided by the manufacturer**

 Read Also: